WDWWW/aspnetcore-easy-testing/README.md

 - `OverrideAppConfiguration` overloads
 - `ReplaceLoggerFactory` : Replace logger factory to generating custom logger.
   - for example : [checkout XUnit test sample](src/Wd3w.AspNetCore.EasyTesting.Test/SystemUnderTest/ReplaceLoggerFactoryTest.cs)
+- `DisableStartupFilters`, `DisableStartupFilter<TImplementationFilter>` : Remove service registrations of `IStartFilter`
+- `RemoveSingleBy`, `RemoveAllBy`, `Remove`, `RemoveAll` : Remove service or implementation types.
+- `VerifyNoRegistrationByCondition`, `VerifyNoRegistration` : Verify there are no registration of condition or service type.

 ### And more use cases..